Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Introduction

-{\bf Background on Analyzing Makespan.} A natural question is the following: {\it{For a given backoff algorithm under batched-arrivals, what is the makespan as measured in the number of slots?}}
+A natural question is the following: {\it{For a batch of $n$ packets and a given windowed backoff algorithm, what is the makespan?}}

-This question was first addressed by Bender et al.~\cite{BenderFaHe05} who analyze several backoff algorithms that execute over disjoint, consecutive sets of slots called \defn{windows}.
-In every window, each packet that has not yet succeeded selects a single slot uniformly at random in which to send.
-If the packet succeeds, then it leaves the system; otherwise, the failed packet waits for the next window to begin and repeats this process.

-Bender et al.~\cite{BenderFaHe05} analyze several algorithms where windows monotonically increase in size.
-The well-known \defn{binary exponential backoff} algorithm---a critical component of many WiFi standards---exemplifies this behavior, where each successive window increases in size by a factor of $2$.\footnote{In practice, the doubling terminates at some fixed large value set by the standard.}

-There is a close relationship between the execution of such algorithms in a window, and the popular balls-in-bins scenario, where {\boldmath{$N$}} balls (corresponding to packets) are dropped uniformly at random into {\boldmath{$B$}} bins (corresponding to slots).
-In this context, we are interested in the number of bins containing a single ball, which are sometimes referred to as \defn{singletons}~\cite{7282923}.
+Interestingly, there is a close relationship between the makespan and the well-known balls-in-bins problem.
+In the latter, {\boldmath{$N$}} balls are dropped uniformly at random into {\boldmath{$B$}} bins.
+Associating the balls with packets, and the bins with the slots of a window, we are interested in the number of bins containing a single ball, which are sometimes referred to as \defn{singletons}~\cite{7282923}.

-Despite their simple specification, windowed backoff algorithms are surprisingly intricate in their analysis.
-In particular, obtaining concentration bounds on the number of slots (or bins) that contain a single packet (or ball)---which we will {\it also} refer to as singletons---is complicated by dependencies that rule out a naive application of Chernoff bounds (see Section~\ref{sec:prelim}).
-This is unfortunate given that Chernoff bounds are often one of the first powerful probabilistic tools that researchers learn, and they are standard material in a randomized algorithms course.
+The makespan of backoff algorithms was first addressed by Bender et al.~\cite{BenderFaHe05} who analyze several algorithms where windows monotonically increase in size.
+Despite their simple specification, these algorithms require a surprisingly intricate makespan analysis.
+In particular, obtaining concentration bounds on the number of slots (or bins) that contain a single packet (or ball)---which we will {\it also} refer to as singletons---is complicated by dependencies that rule out the immediate application of Chernoff bounds.
+This is unfortunate given that Chernoff bounds are often one of the first powerful probabilistic tools that researchers learn, and they are standard content in a randomized algorithms course.

-In contrast, the makespan results in Bender et al.~\cite{BenderFaHe05} are derived via delay sequences~\cite{Karlin:1986:PHE:12130.12146,Upfal:1984:ESP:828.1892}, which are arguably a less-common topic of instruction.
-Alternative tools for handling dependencies include Poisson-based approaches by Mizenmacher~\cite{Mitzenmacher:1996:PTC:924815} and Mitzenmacher and Upfal~\cite{Mitzenmacher:2005:PCR:1076315}, and the Doob martingale~\cite{dubhashi:concentration}, but to the best of our knowledge, these have not been applied to the analysis of windowed backoff algorithms.
+The makespan results in Bender et al.~\cite{BenderFaHe05} are derived via delay sequences~\cite{Karlin:1986:PHE:12130.12146,Upfal:1984:ESP:828.1892}, which are arguably a less-common topic of instruction.
+Alternative tools for handling dependencies include Poisson-based approaches by Mizenmacher~\cite{Mitzenmacher:1996:PTC:924815} and Mitzenmacher and Upfal~\cite{Mitzenmacher:2005:PCR:1076315}, and martingales~\cite{dubhashi:concentration}, but to the best of our knowledge, these have not been applied to the analysis of windowed backoff algorithms.